Sandeza/amazon-connect-PRO-docs/docs/amazonconnectPRO/transcribeSetup.md

 ## After completing the setup:

 Create two lambda functions `customerTranscriber` and `agentTranscriber` using the deployment package.
+>Note: Create the Lambdas using `Node 14.x` runtime

 Link: <a href="https://github.com/Sandeza/AmazonConnectPRO-Installations/tree/master/transcribe">Transcribe lambda </a>